sinch/docs/docs/conversation/conversation-channel-support/conversation-whatsapp.md

 * *Quick Reply* - Presents a button with a predefined text which then returns a callback with a defined payload when clicked
 * *Call-to-Action* - Presents a clickable action in WhatsApp to either call a phone number or to visit a website

 These buttons can be attached to text or media templates.
-However you are only allowed to register templates that has at most of the types, i.e. you can not have a registered template that has both call-to-action and quick reply buttons.
+However you are only allowed to register templates that has at most one of the types, i.e. you can not have a registered template that has both call-to-action and quick reply buttons.

-When using quick reply buttons in your templates you can have at most 3 buttons and while using call-to-action buttons you can have at most 2 buttons.
+When using quick reply buttons in your templates you can have at most three buttons and while using call-to-action buttons you can have at most two buttons.

 The parameter fields used to configure the buttons in the template are: